nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md.md

 ## Terminology

-The support status is described using the following words:
+We use the following words to describe support status:
 - *Supported*.
 The resource or field is fully supported and conformant to the Gateway API specification.
 - *Partially supported*.
 The resource or field is supported partially or with limitations.
 It will become fully supported in future releases.
 - *Not supported*.
 The resource or field is not yet supported.
 It will become partially or fully supported in future releases.